Leaderboard

 5 points

-So, how long does Sonny hold on to that...?
+26. So, how long does Sonny hold on to that...?
 It's four years later, he's been married again, he's been horrifically widowed and is about to go murder the guy responsible...
 I saw this on my rewatch of "Deliver Us From Evil", and my jaw dropped.
 Well, on the one hand, thank you for sharing your feelings with the class, James... ...on the other... oh, Sonny, you are so screwed up!!
 It's not ok to have barely-dressed pictures of your exes somewhere your spouse will never see them.
 Less okay still if the reason she's barely dressed is entirely because of you.
 (And in the modern day, he'd be in triple trouble for having a picture of a coworker like that at work, no less.)
 As others have noted, except for a wedding picture when he's initially sitting in the boat and grieving, he has no pictures of Caitlin at all.
 And I don't believe for one second he views Gina's picture in some kind of innocent sentimental context (it's more like Caitlin's picture of Will), or that he just stuck it in there and forgot about it for three years.
 Not only is a psych Ph.D not required to decipher his feelings, she's between Rico and Billy, whom the show makes very clear are the other two most important people in his life.
 So for anyone who views the relationship as "Gina's hopelessly in love with him; Sonny wasn't interested/moved on long ago"...
-I would say the end of Season 4 puts some fairly graphic evidence to the contrary.5 points
+I would say the end of Season 4 puts some fairly graphic evidence to the contrary.

 5 points